SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <div style="text-align:center"><img src="HW2_boxplot.png" alt=" " width="70%"></div>

-Perform a statistical analysis to assess the validity of the previously mentioned claims.
+Please perform a statistical analysis to assess the validity of the previously mentioned claims.

 **Question II:** We now consider the variable `tmax` (in hour) which corresponds to the time it takes for the drug to reach the maximum concentration (i.e. Cmax) after its administration.
 Similarly, we wish to examine the following claims:

 1. Can we conclude that the mean of the variable `tmax` is lower in the group men than in the group women?
 2. Can we conclude that the mean of the variable `tmax` is lower in the group obese than in the group non-obese?

-To perform the analysis you will to construct the different groups we wish to compare and for this purpose we can use the following code:
+To perform the analysis we will need to construct the different groups we wish to compare.
+We can use the following code:

 ```r
 Tmax_men = codex$tmax[codex$gender == 1]